 About this Program

-Creating smart, effective transportation systems is a vital priority for society.
-Moving people and goods efficiently is essential to a thriving economy and a significant factor in protecting the environment, and improving the health and the quality of life in communities of all sizes.
+Smart, effective transportation systems are vital for society.
+Creating systems that move people and goods efficiently can help economies thrive, protect the environment, and improve health and the quality of life in communities of all sizes.

-In this three-course certificate program, you’ll gain an in-depth understanding of the critical issues surrounding the planning and development of sustainable transportation systems.
-We’ll review policies and programs that promote alternatives to the single occupancy vehicle, including mixed use development and increased population density.
-You’ll study the environmental impact of different transportation options and investigate the legal and governmental factors involved in sustainable transportation policy.
+In this three-course certificate program, you’ll gain an in-depth understanding of critical issues related to planning and development of sustainable transportation systems.
+We’ll review policies and programs that promote alternatives to the single occupancy vehicle, including mixed-use development and increased population density.
+You’ll also study the environmental impacts of different transportation options and investigate legal and governmental factors involved in sustainable transportation policy.

 Professionals who work on transportation and sustainability issues, along with those who want to enter the field.

 By completing this certificate program, you can earn up to 12 graduate credits toward degree requirements should you later be accepted into the online Master of Sustainable Transportation.
-To use these credits, you must enroll in the credit version of the certificate program and obtain graduate nonmatriculated status before you register for the first course.
-If you don’t plan to pursue a graduate degree, choose the noncredit offering.
-See Noncredit & Credit Options.
+To use these credits, you must enroll in the certificate program and obtain graduate nonmatriculated status before you register for the first course.